MODERN PHILOSOPHY

 Descartes, 1596-1650

-I. Founder of "modern" philosophy
+I. Founder of "modern" philosophy ("Cartesian" is the adjective from "Descartes".)

-Anti-sceptical project - put knowledge on a firm footing...Distinguish between the Justified belief, and the mere belief.
+B. Descartes understands himself to be engaged in an anti-sceptical project - put knowledge on a firm footing...Distinguish between the Justified belief, and the mere belief.

-II.
-Foundationalism: There are basic beliefs that do not require further justification.
-Every justified belief is or can be traced back to a basic belief of this sort.
+B. Every justified belief is or can be traced back to a basic belief of this sort.

-IV.
-Knowledge -- truly justified beliefs to which it is legitimate to commit ourselves -- is certainty.
-Indubitability.
-If a proposition is doubtful, if we can possibly doubt it then we can't know it, and we shouldn't commit ourselves to believing it, at least as philosophers.
-(A divide between one's life as a philosopher and one's life per se.)
+B. Indubitability.
+If a proposition is doubtful, if we can possibly doubt it then we can't know it, and we shouldn't commit ourselves to believing it.

-V. Quest for Knowledge following example of mathematics
+C. Quest for Knowledge following example of mathematics

-A. Two reasons for accepting propositions
+-- Two reasons for accepting propositions --

-1. intuition (just see something indubitably)
+A. intuition (just cognitively "see" something indubitably)

-2. deduction (move from indubitable premises through indubitable principles to indubitable conclusions).
+B. deduction (move from indubitable premises through indubitable principles to indubitable conclusions).

 V. So...
 What can we know indubitably?